Mommy Makeovers and your age

 The short answer to both is “no”, not necessarily.
 If your body is healthy enough to undergo the surgery, then any age beyond the age of consent is actually ok.
 There are extremes, of course, and if you are at either of these extremes then you won’t get a definitive answer anywhere online – you must talk with your doctor (preferably more than one).

-I’m attaching an infographic that was done a year or so ago but the information it portrays is still accurate and very interesting.
-My thanks to the American Society of Aesthetic Plastic Surgery, Inc for putting this infographic together as well as the reports from which I got the rest of the statistics in this post.
+My thanks to the American Society of Aesthetic Plastic Surgery, Inc for putting this information together as well as the reports from which I got the rest of the statistics in this post.

 The smallest age group, as you would expect, is the Under 18 group with only 1.4% of the market.
 The largest age group s the 35-50 range with slightly over half of all surgeries taking place in this age group.

 It should be noted that men also participate and this past year accounted for about 10% of all surgical and non-surgical cosmetic procedures performed with right about one million surgeries taking place on men and about nine million taking place on women.

 In addition to the typical Mommy Makeover procedures of liposuction, tummy tuck, and breast contouring, there is also a lot of attention being paid to the face.
 Rhinoplasty, eyelid surgery (blepharoplasty), brow lift, and facelifts account for a large percentage of the total cosmetic surgeries that take place every year.